kardeepak77/ST558Prj1/README.md

 ## Fetch data by Id or Name

 By default NHL REST-APIs return data for all franchise or team.
-Using helpfer functions I created a ability for user to provide Id or Name to fetch data for sepcific franchise/team if desired.
+Using helper functions I created a ability for user to provide Id or Name to fetch data for specific franchise/team if desired.
 If no Id or Name is passed query functions will return data for all franchise or teams.

 ``` r